 This bill was passed and signed into law in order to reform PERS.
-This bill contains four major components that combined are expected to reduce system-wide employer contribution rates by 5.43% and reduce employer contributions by 1.2 to 1.8 billion a biennium beginning with the 2021-23 biennium.
+This bill contains five major components that combined are expected to reduce system-wide employer contribution rates by 5.43% and reduce employer contributions by 1.2 to 1.8 billion a biennium beginning with the 2021-23 biennium.

 Summary of Changes - Benefit Modifications

 Individual Account Program (IAP) Redirect - EFFECTIVE JULY 1, 2020Redirects a portion of the 6% monthly contribution to a newly established Employee Pension Stability Account (EPSA) when monthly salary is above $2500:

 Redirected funds to the EPSA will be applied to partially fund the member's pension benefit at retirement.
 This change remains in effect until PERS is 90% funded at which time the total 6% contribution would go back to the IAP account.
 This change only applies to contributions made after July 1, 2020.